Graph Neural Networks for Graphs with Heterophily: A Survey: Introduction

-\textbf{What Are the Challenges of GNNs for Heterophily?} We attribute the performance degradation to the uniform message passing framework under the homophily setting.
+\textbf{Core Challenges of GNNs for Heterophily.} We attribute the performance degradation to the uniform message passing framework under the homophily setting.
 The procedure of this framework can be summarized as: first aggregating the messages extracted from local neighbor nodes, then updating the final ego node (the current central node itself) representations with aggregated neighbor messages.
-However, under the heterophily setting, such mechanism mainly has two thorny limitations: (1) Local neighbors are defined as proximal nodes in graph topology, which fail to capture informative nodes with long-term distances; On heterophilic graphs, nodes with high structural and semantic similarities might be farther away from each other.
-(2) Uniform aggregation and update ignore the difference in information between similar and dissimilar neighbors.
-On heterophilic graphs, discriminative node representation learning yearns for distinguishable information with diverse message passing.
+Nevertheless, due to the heterophily property of graphs, this mechanism poses significant challenges for the development of heterophilic GNNs, primarily manifesting in two aspects: \begin{itemize} \item \textbf{Challenge-1: Undiscovered Non-local Neighbors.} Guided by homophily, neighbor aggregation in homophilic GNNs restricts information extraction to the proximal local topology of graphs.
+When applied to graphs with heterophily, it fails to explore non-local topology, where heterophilic nodes of the same class are typically situated at long-term distances.
+This poses a significant challenge in identifying and learning informative nodes with high structural and semantic similarities on heterophilic graphs. \item \textbf{Challenge-2: Indistinguishable Node Representation Learning.} Homophilic GNNs employ uniform local neighbor aggregation and update the central node representation when they are typically similar and share the same labels.
+Consequently, on heterophilic graphs, the discrepancy between similar non-local neighbors and dissimilar local neighbors can not be effectively captured.
+This results in critical challenges in learning discriminative node representations with distinguishable heterophily information through diverse customized message passing. \end{itemize}

-In light of these challenges, recently, more and more researchers have started turning their attention to the study of GNNs with heterophily.
-The research focus is sufficiently broad, from heterophilic graph data exploration~\cite{lim2021new,lim2021large,yan2021two} to various technical algorithm development ~\cite{fagcn_bo2021beyond,yang2021diverse,chien2020adaptive}.
-In fact, heterophilic graph learning is becoming an upward trending research topic due to its great potential.
-The main reasons behind this are from the following aspects: (1) Graph-structure data with the heterophilic property is widespread in the real world, ranging from daily-life personal relationships to scientific chemical molecular study.
-The corresponding applications of heterophilic graphs are bright prospects for both academia and industry; (2) Heterophilic graph analysis tasks are still open and promising research topics in development, while numerous challenges need to be tackled for designing powerful and expressive heterophilic GNN models.
-Thus, it is necessary and timely to provide a general overview of existing heterophilic graph learning approaches.
+In light of these challenges, recently, an increasing number of researchers have started turning their attention to the study of GNNs with heterophily.
+The research focus is sufficiently broad, from heterophilic graph data exploration~\cite{lim2021new,lim2021large,yan2021two} to various technical algorithm development ~\cite{fagcn_bo2021beyond,yang2021diverse,chien2020adaptive,liu2022towards,zheng2023auto,zheng2023finding,liu2023beyond}.